IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 ##### Experts

 The experts for this research consist of peers of the study Computer Science and Engineering attending the Delft University of Technology.
 For this evaluation we will be working with 6 evaluators in total.
 These are not novice people and their expertise is expected to be on the same level as a first-year computer science student.
-This means that they can give valuable insights and relevant feedback.
+This means that they can give valuable insights, relevant feedback and further improvements where needed.
 ##### Procedure

 For the procedure we will provide all the evaluators with a working application.
 The way the evaluations will be held will be as following.
 The evaluator gets in a discord call with one of the project team members.
 Here the team member will explain the steps that the evaluator will take.
 Once explained all the freedom will be with the evaluator on how to interact with the program.
 The evaluator will go from creating a room to joining a room and asking / deleting questions.
 Furthermore they will also look and all the views and use all the functionality.
 In the end, they will perform the final task which is closing a lecture.
 During the evaluation they will be asked to categorize their findings in the ten heuristics questionnaire that we provide.
 The ten usability heuristics are the same as those defined by Jakob Nielsen (1994).
 The questionnaire contains the ten usability heuristics and for each heuristic there is a scale of agreement.
 The evaluator will indicate how well the project adheres to that heuristic.
 At the end of the questionnaire the evaluator has the opportunity to give additional feedback.